Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 - Where you see quick and practical opportunities, update the code to Swift 4 constructs, including implementing model objects with the `Codable` interface, properly handling Optionals and errors, and so on...

+For Activity 1

+1 insert your api key and valid app is working

+- refactor into Service

+- redo TO with coddle

+- review any other opportunities to improve

 <!-- Use the App from Lesson 8, add stubs, have students expand the model -->